-The Half-Century Club was founded in 1992 by alumnus and Hall of Fame member Royal D. Marks '26.
-Members of the Half-Century Club are a unique and vital group of alumni that either graduated or attended Phoenix College 50 of more years ago.
+Originally titled the Half-Century Club, the Half-Century Society was founded in 1992 by alumnus and Hall of Fame member Royal D. Marks '26.
+Members of the Half-Century Society are a unique and vital group of alumni that either graduated or attended Phoenix College 50 of more years ago.
+Currently, any member from the Class of 1920 - 1966 can be inducted into the Half-Century Society.

-For more information about the Half-Century Club, please contact Christy Flora at 602.285.7652 or firstname.lastname@example.org
+For more information about the Half-Century Society, please contact Christy Flora at 602.285.7652 or firstname.lastname@example.org

-The primary purpose of the Half-Century Club is to aid and stimulate interest and activities of older alumni.
-Over the years, the mantra of "friendraising and fundraising" has become associated with the club.
-The club raises money for the Half-Century Club/Royal D. Marks Scholarship Fund which benefits Phoenix College students.
+The primary purpose of the Half-Century Society is to aid and stimulate interest and activities of older alumni.
+Over the years, the mantra of "friendraising and fundraising" has become associated with the organization.
+The Society raises money for the Half-Century Scholarship Fund which benefits Phoenix College students.

-Each year, the Half-Century Club sponsors a reunion of the alumni who graduated or attended Phoenix College 50 or more years ago.
-Through the event, alumni are encouraged to participate in the Half-Century Club and its volunteer board of directors.
+Each year, the Half-Century Society sponsors a reunion of the alumni who graduated or attended Phoenix College 50 or more years ago.
+Through the event, alumni are encouraged to participate in the organization.

-In addition to the annual class reunion, the club helps promote and support the Phoenix College Alumni Association Hall of Fame event, which honors and recognizes Phoenix College alumni, faculty, and staff.
+In addition to the annual class reunion, the Society helps promote and support the Phoenix College Alumni Association Hall of Fame event, which honors and recognizes Phoenix College alumni, faculty, and staff.

-The following volunteer opportunities are available to all Half-Century Club members:
+The following volunteer opportunities are available to all Half-Century Society members:

 - Help coordinate the annual reunion by contacting reunion class members